 For decades, some leaders in Puerto Rico have claimed that Puerto Rico could become an “enhanced commonwealth.”
 Sometimes called “perfected commonwealth” or “developed commonwealth,” this idea includes cherry-picking among federal laws in their application to Puerto Rico and creating a completely new relationship between Puerto Rico and the United States that grants Puerto Rico the rights of both a U.S. state and a foreign country.

-As it has become clear that “enhanced commonwealth” is a non-starter, some of its supporters have started suggesting that Puerto Rico can have that brand new relationship under “Free Association.”
+As it has become clear that “enhanced commonwealth” is a non-starter, some of its supporters started suggesting that Puerto Rico can have that brand new relationship under “Free Association.”

 As Puerto Rico moves forward, it’s essential that voters and lawmakers alike understand what a Freely Associated State is and how that status would affect residents of Puerto Rico.